DianaDiandra/tech515-cloud/linux/scripts/sparta-app-deploy/README.md

 ### What is a reverse proxy?

 * A server which sits in front of one or more backend servers
-* It intercepts client requests and redirects as needed (forwarding he request to the appropiate backend server)
+* It intercepts client requests and redirects as needed (forwarding the request to the appropiate backend server)
 * Return the response to the client as if the proxy server itself had fulfilled request

 What is acting as the reverse proxy?